 In 2008, Commander Parker returned to the Homicide Branch as the Natural Death Unit Commander, investigating all natural deaths occurring within the District of Columbia.
 She was promoted to the rank of Lieutenant in 2009 and was assigned to the First District.
 As a Police Service Area Lieutenant, Commander Parker received the crime reduction award twice in the year 2010.

 In 2011, Commander Parker then again returned to the Criminal Investigations Division where she served as a Detective Lieutenant and Unit Commander of the Third District Detectives Unit.
-In this capacity, Inspector Parker was met with the challenge of a record high number of robberies – mostly involving cellphones.
+In this capacity, Commander Parker was met with the challenge of a record high number of robberies – mostly involving cellphones.
 Her team was able to identify the main offenders, fencing rings, and black market retailers.
 Through collaboration with her patrol partners, she was able to thwart many of these organized operations which sharply reduced the number of robberies occurring in that district.

 In 2012, Commander Parker was assigned as Unit Commander of the Sexual Assault Unit and Sex Offender Registry Unit.
 Commander Parker participated in restructuring how MPD interacts with victims of these sensitive crimes and the process by which investigations are conducted, fostering trust between the community and MPD.
 She also provided Sexual Assault response training to multiple local law enforcement and government agencies as well as community organizations.
 As a result of her efforts, Commander Parker received the Lieutenant of the Year award for 2013.